Linear functions and equations.

 Identity function: f(x) = x or id(x)=x or I(x)=x

 The input is the output.
+Whatever goes in, comes out.
 No arithmetic is done.

 If a function ƒ has an inverse ƒ-1, then their composition equals the identity function: ƒ ∘ ƒ-1 = id(x)